wootfish/cryptopals/README.md

 There are a few library dependencies as well:

 * `pycrypto` to get native-C implementations of some primitives (mostly AES).
-Whenever a crypto algorithm's internals are the focus of a challenge, I use custom-written, native Python implementations; the rest of the time, I prefer to use these versions because they run much faster.
+Whenever a crypto algorithm's internals are the focus of a challenge, I'll use a bespoke Python implementation; the rest of the time, I prefer to use C bindings because they run much faster.
 * `flask` for challenges 31 and 32, which involve timing attacks carried out over HTTP.
 * `sympy` for challenges 40 and 42, where I wanted to calculate bignum cube roots without using floats.
 You could argue that pulling in a library for this is overkill, and you'd probably be right, but it gets the job done.